Take a look at this official trailer as a taster of the movie the sugar industry doesn’t want you to see.

 UK Government stands rightly accused of complacency.
 The now redundant Food Standards Agency tackled salt and the ‘five a day’ campaign for fruit and vegetables but steered clear away from the big problem – sugar.
 The sugar lobby was just too powerful.

 In March the World Health Organisation came out with a recommendation of not more than 5% of calories from sugar – roughly a teaspoon a day.
 But UK Government group SACN (Scientific Advisory Committee on Nutrition) is dragging their feet and wants to make their own mind up.
 They have promised a report on sugar and carbohydrates for consultation in the summer.
-The current SACN recommendation is that sugar should make up no more than 10% of daily calorie intake but little is done to enforce it.
+The current SACN recommendation is that sugar should make up no more than 10% of daily Calories are a measure of the amount of energy in food.
+Knowing how many calories are in the food we eat allows us to balance… intake but little is done to enforce it.

 But SACN’s committee of experts is rife with significant conflicts of interest.
 The main player is Professor Ian Macdonald who receives funding from Mars, Unilever and Coca Cola.
 Other conflicts of interest on board include Professor Julie Lovegrove (GSK; Unilever: Sugar Nutrition UK), Professor Ian Johnstone (Barry Callebaut -world’s largest chocolate manufacturer).

 In the minutes from SACN one reason given to allow Professor Ian Macdonald to stay on board with his Coca Cola funding was that it ‘part funded a research assistant in his team’.
 MacDonald, who sits on the Coca Cola European Scientific Advisory Council and the Mars Scientific Advisory Council, said he believed it was important to have a dialogue with industry.
 Yet, he said he never discussed any aspect of his government work on sugar with Coca-Cola and Mars.